 In response to a customer request for a conversion that P+S would not perform, Jorge develops an Arriflex Bayonet mount Super 16 conversion for the ARRI 16SR.

 This began CinemaTechnic’s heavy involvement in ARRI Super 16 conversions that was to last several years.
 Complete Super 16 conversions were being performed in-house by Feburary, and a PL mount version is developed later in that year.
 Customers include Eastman Kodak, NFL Films and multiple university film programs.

 2004: Lens Service goes into Top Gear – Training at Carl Zeiss

 Jorge’s first service training at Carl Zeiss in Oberkochen, Germany.
 He is certified for the Ultra Prime lenses.
-The purchase of a rare Swiss-made Schaublin 102N super-precision lathe brings CinemaTechnic’s metalworking capability to the highest standard.
+The purchase of a rare Swiss-made Schaublin 102N brings CinemaTechnic’s metalworking capability to the highest standard.

 2005: Continued Growth, Training at Cooke Optics